-The accounts used to produce the 2019/20 group accounts are unaudited, except those of Thomas Bow Ltd and Blueprint Limited Partnership whose accounts are audited.
+The accounts used to produce the 2019/20 group accounts are audited, except for Robin Hood Energy Ltd whose unaudited accounts are included.

 Copies of the accounts can be obtained from Companies House, Crown Way, Cardiff CF14 3UZ unless otherwise stated in sections 6.5.1 to 6.5.3 below.